-There is a risk that we may lose investment opportunities and/or potential occupiers to competitors.
-This could be driven by confidence that occupiers' need for appropriate space will continue.
+There is insufficient space available in the market to meet demand at the moment, and this is a focus area for growth and government initiatives, which gives us confidence that occupiers' need for appropriate space will continue.
 Our strategy includes acquiring existing facilities, sites planned for new development, and buildings which can be converted to meet the specialist requirements of the sector.